Unwarranted Demand with Menaces: Blackmail in NSW

 What is an ‘unwarranted demand with menaces’?

-Menaces is defined to include:
+Menaces are defined to include:

 1. an express or implied threat of any action detrimental or unpleasant to another person